Bbran4/dungeon-lord/README.md

 * ✅ Multiple room types *(Trap rooms — both INSTANT and PROJECTILE/DoT variants — and Utility rooms are all implemented; see `TrapData`/`spike_corridor.tres`/`poison_arrow_corridor.tres` and `sanctuary_room.tres`)*
 * ✅ Room upgrades *(multi-tier chains work end-to-end — validated with a 3-tier Skeleton Den; `RoomUpgradeZone` now matches the exact upgrade resource rather than by room name, fixing a bug that would've misfired once a room had 2+ upgrade tiers)*
-* 🟡 Economy balancing *(all five classes have real kits, a post-wave shop, and 5 passives now exist, giving the economy real levers to pull — but the actual gold/cost number-tuning pass itself still hasn't happened; carrying forward rather than blocking the milestone on it)*
+* 🟡 Economy balancing *(all five classes have real kits, a post-wave shop, a real card hand, and 5 passives now exist, giving the economy real levers to pull — but the actual gold/cost number-tuning pass itself still hasn't happened; carrying forward rather than blocking the milestone on it)*
 * ✅ Dungeon expansion (insert/remove rooms mid-run, capped at 6 rooms)
 * ✅ Multiple waves *(outcome-driven tier progression with linear stat/gold scaling, plus a 10-wave victory condition — see Wave Progression; no per-wave CONTENT variation yet, e.g. new room/monster pools unlocking at higher tiers)*